-Making our website Search Engine Optimized or SEO Optimized is a really important step to rank in search engine results.
-If the website is optimized well for search engines as well as users, it will rank higher at the top position and drive incredible traffic for free.
+Making our website Search Engine Optimized or SEO Optimized is a significant step to ranking in search engine results.
+If the website is optimized well for search engines and users, it will rank higher at the top position and drive incredible traffic for free.

-While there are a number of SEO plugins in WordPress Repo, I personally started using the Rank Math SEO Plugin.
-Earlier I used Yoast SEO (Free), however, I feel Rank Math is more powerful with rich features that Yoast SEO (Premium) was offering at a cost.
+While there are several SEO plugins in WordPress Repo, I started using the Rank Math SEO Plugin.
+Earlier I used Yoast SEO (Free); however, I feel Rank Math is more powerful with rich features that Yoast SEO (Premium) was offering at a cost.

-In this article, we are going to learn how to install and set up the WordPress SEO using Rank Math plugin.
-This plugin will help in optimizing the On-Page Search Engine Optimization within the WordPress site.
+In this article, we will learn how to install and set up the WordPress SEO using Rank Math plugin.
+This plugin will help optimize the On-Page Search Engine Optimization within the WordPress site.

 If you’re following us, this is the tenth article and video tutorial in the #WordPressBlog series.
 We earlier published about inserting Google Analytics tracking code in WordPress <head> tag within the header.php file.

-Without further delay, let’s dive into WordPress SEO with Rank Math plugin —
+Without further delay, let’s dive into WordPress SEO with the Rank Math plugin —

 Installing WordPress SEO Plugin: Rank Math

 Rank Math plugin is available for free in the WordPress Plugin directory.
-Just follow the below steps to install and activate the WordPress SEO Rank Math.
+Follow the steps below to install and activate the WordPress SEO Rank Math.

 - Search and install the WordPress SEO Rank Math from the plugin directory

-Once the plugin is activated you will be navigated to Setup Wizard for Rank Math SEO.
-Very first it will ask for signing up for Rank Math account, you can skip signing up.
+Once the plugin is activated, it will navigate you to Setup Wizard for Rank Math SEO.
+First, it will ask for signing up for the Rank Math account; you can skip signing up.
 But, this will limit some of the features available in the plugin.